Skip to main content

 What is NHS negligence?

-• the professional associations for each specialist area, such as The Royal College of Obstetricians and Gynaecologists (RCOG), The Royal College of General Practitioners (RCGP) or the Royal College of Midwives
+• specialist professional associations, such as The Royal College of Obstetricians and Gynaecologists (RCOG) or The Royal College of General Practitioners (RCGP);

-• medical defence organisations which represent doctors, such as the Medical Defence Union or Medical Protection Society;
+• medical defence organisations, such as the Medical Defence Union (MDU);

 How is medical negligence proved?